-Studies in the College of Arts and Sciences include a required CORE, intensive work in a major field, second language proficiency, and electives selected from personal areas of interest.
+Studies in the Morrissey College of Arts and Sciences include a required Core, intensive work in a major field, second language proficiency, and electives selected from personal areas of interest.
 Students are required to complete 120 semester credits in order to graduate, of which 96 credits must be taken in Arts and Sciences.

 Electives offer students the opportunity to individualize their undergraduate programs.
 This challenges students to define their personal educational goals and create an academic program to achieve them.
 Electives may be used to develop interdisciplinary minors to pursue pre-professional interests in the Schools of Education, Management, or Nursing, or to explore personal, intellectual, and artistic interests.